Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Methodology

 \subsubsection{Coordinate Systems and Implementation}

 Source positions $(x_0, y_0)$ are expressed in pixel coordinates relative to each source's map center, with bounds of $\pm 5$ pixels ($\pm 0.5'$) from the nominal center.
 Source amplitudes are bounded to the range $(-5, 100)$~mK$_{\mathrm{CMB}}$ for both temperature and polarization.
 Both the position bounds and flux bounds were chosen to comfortably encompass the full range of observed source properties.
 Beam parameters are bounded to physically reasonable ranges.
 For $\betapol$, we allow the range $[-0.5, 2.0]$, B-spline coefficients are restricted to the range $[-0.5, 1.5]$, and the Gaussian width $\sigma$ is bounded to $[0.1, 2.0]$~arcminutes.
-None of the results in this work depend on the precise choices of these bounds, as the $\chi^2$ is extremely large everywhere on the hypercube boundary defined by these bounds.
+These are numerical bounds for the optimization, not physical priors.
+While the physically interpretable range of the simple depolarization model is approximately $[0, 1]$, allowing a wider range avoids imposing artificial boundary effects and permits $\betapol$ to act as a diagnostic for model mismatch.
+None of the results in this work depend on the precise choices of these bounds: the posterior support lies far from the optimization boundaries, and the $\chi^2$ is extremely large everywhere on the hypercube boundary defined by these bounds.

 Our bounds define a constrained optimization problem.
 To enable the use of efficient unconstrained gradient-based optimization algorithms (Section~\ref{sec:optimization}), we transform the bounded parameter space to an unconstrained space using a smooth bijective mapping.
 Specifically, we apply a scaled logit transformation: